piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 <img src='https://i.imgur.com/4U68KvT.png' width='80%' alt='lincoxes, lincoxes everywhere'>

+It will feel like the perfect system, you can even run graphical apps using an XServer, it is still limited, but for running most command line tools, it works great.

 - **Better Command Line and terminals with Cmder!**

 Yes, everyone loves their terminals, but using the default CMD prompt, Powershell or even the WSL Shell on Windows, is, _unpleasant_.

 <img src='https:/i.imgur.com/2CEXSY1.png' width='80%' alt='All The Shells are Mine.'>

+- **The Text Editor: Visual Studio Code, my opinion**

 - **Workspaces Good.**